leennoah/DMM_Fall2022/calendar.md

 `Project 1 Due Thursday September 23th`

 ### B1.
-Retopologizing a mesh for animating.
-  * Learn from artist video tutorial
+Texturing with images
+  * First, Short Crit for Project 1
+  * loading images as textures
-  * Homework - Simplify your mesh as if for animating
+  * Homework - Complete the McDonalds textures
 ### B2.
-Introduction to image texturing
+Introduction to shader nodes
-  * Concept of layering
-  * Demonstration of layer with nodes
+  * Concept of nodes
+  * Material maps
-  * Displacement and baking textures
+  * bump maps and others
 ### B3.
 Downloading textures and applying them to meshes
   * Marking seams
   * uvUnwrap - try it